 The major Project components include up to 1,200 acres of spreading basins and up to 12 new extraction wells, each with 5 to 6 cubic feet per second (cfs) of extraction capacity and associated pipelines.
 Water will be conveyed from the California Aqueduct to and from the Project via a new turnout at the California Aqueduct and a new conveyance canal with up to 500 cfs conveyance capacity.
-The KWB Alignment would result in the lowest cost for the Project with a benefit/cost ratio of 1.49.
-Should the KWB Alignment not be constructible, the BV and ESC Alignments would be feasible with benefit/cost ratios of 1.35 and 1.38, respectively.
+The BV Alignment Alternative would result in the highest relative cost of construction among the different Kern Fan Project alignment alternatives, but it ranks the highest in constructability due to reduced potential impacts on biological and physical resources as a result of construction.
+The BV Alignment Alternative would also result in a competitive benefit/cost ratio of 1.48.
+Should the BV Alignment not be constructible, the KWB and ESC Alignments would be feasible with benefit/cost ratios of 1.64 and 1.53, respectively.

-An engineering Preliminary Design Report was prepared for the Project, which provides more detail of the project facilities and costs, and is included under Appendix D. The Kern Fan Project would be constructed in two phases as described below.
-A preliminary layout of the project facilities is shown on Figure 5-1 with the KWB Alignment.
+An updated engineering 30% Design Report was prepared for the Project, which provides more detail of the project facilities and costs, and is included under Appendix D. The Kern Fan Project would be constructed in two phases as described below.
+A preliminary layout of the project facilities is shown on Figure 5-1 with the BV Alignment.